Feta & Other Greek Cheeses

 The barrel subtly influences the flavour and texture of the cheese through natural cultures growing in the grain of the wood, and unlike tinned cheese the wood also enabled oxygen to reach the cheese inside as it matures.
 Each newly assembled barrel is smeared with a fresh salty whey cheese (myzithra) , and then packed with quarters of fresh white cheese in layers.
 Sun dried local sea salt is then sprinkled on top before the barrel is topped up with whey and wheeled away to underground cellars where it will spend the next 4 months fermenting and maturing.
 Opening a barrel is not easy either and requires a hammer and a far amount of patience, but once opened the taste of this cheese was a revelation; For the first time in my life I understand that authentic Feta can have a wonderful soft creamy milky taste and that ageing in barrels will develop intense aromas, soft melting textures and complex peppery flavours.

 So forget about bleached feta substitutes made from cows milk, or washing the salt off industrial Feta, because once you have tasted the real thing there is simply no going back.
-The good news is that you don’t have to visit Greece to taste barrel ripened feta because its available in Australia and US in good specialist cheese shops (Aphrodite Feta), and if you want listen to the sound of sheep bells, or see how its made, just watch the show!
+The good news is that you don’t have to visit Greece to taste barrel ripened feta because its available in Australia and US in good specialist cheese shops (Aphrodite Feta), and if you want listen to the sound of sheep bells, or see how its made, just watch the Cheese Slices!

-A closer look at how our Aphrodite feta is made:
+A closer look at how our Aphrodite Feta is made:

 Other Authentic Greek Cheeses